andythsu/GitSync/README.md

 GitSync is a python script that uploads the most recent solution of all your Leetcode problems to Github.
 It is inspired [GitCode](https://github.com/andythsu/GitCode) because it is not realistic to sync all 2k questions from Leetcode to Github in a web extension.

+## System requirements
+everything is containerized so there's no need to worry about dependencies.
+All you need to have is Docker and you are all set.
 ## To run

 `docker run -it -e LEETCODE_SESSION="<session>" --rm andythsu/gitsync`